coderefinery/DEPRECATED-software-licensing/talk.md

 ---

+## Practical aspects

+- Add a LICENSE file
+- Consider adding copyright headers
+- Agree on a licensing strategy and make it public and visible
+- License your supporting information (images) under creative commons (use [Zenodo](https://zenodo.org) or [Figshare](https://figshare.com))
+- Unrelated but still recommended: use [Zenodo](https://zenodo.org) to assign DOIs to code releases

+---

 ## My personal choices

-### When I have the choice
+### When I have the choice, I prefer to ...

-- I prefer to use an open source code (scientific reproducibility)
+- ... use an open source code (scientific reproducibility)
-- I prefer to contribute to a share-alike licensed software
-- I prefer to distribute my code under a share-alike license to motivate people like me to contribute
+- ... develop under an open source license to keep access to my code
-- I prefer to develop under a share-alike license in order to not lock myself out of the code I have written
+- ... develop under a share-alike license in order to not lock myself out of the code I have written and improvements to the code
+- ... contribute to a share-alike licensed software of others
+- ... distribute my code under a share-alike license to motivate people like me to contribute

+### Food for thought

+Is closed-source development compatible with reproducible research?

 ---